Apartheid Without the Racism': How China Keeps Rural Folks Down

 China's system of hukou, or household registration, a decades-old legacy of the planned economy, binds most Chinese to their place of birth, and denies those outside China's booming megacities the right to buy property inside them.

 That has largely shut them out of one of history's biggest wealth transfers; 98% of Chinese housing is now in private hands from virtually none a generation ago.
-Over the past decade, housing prices have increased up to 700% in cities like Beijing and Shanghai.
+Over the past decade, housing prices have increased as much as 700% in cities like Beijing and Shanghai.
 Property now accounts for 70% of personal wealth in the country.

-"Housing is everything in China," said Southwestern University of Finance and Economics professor Li Gan.
+"Housing is everything in China," said Li Gan, a professor at Southwestern University of Finance and Economics.
 Unless the Communist Party privatizes land, which is unlikely, farmers will continue to lose ground, he said.

-Meanwhile the pace of home prices keeps rising; March was the fastest gain in the last five months.
+Meanwhile, home prices keep rising at a faster pace, with March the quickest in the past five months.
 China has recently stepped up efforts to fight poverty, including extending medical insurance to the poor and resettling them from areas prone to landslides and other geological threats.
 It also said it is building a new megacity two hours from Beijing, bringing whirlwind growth to a dusty backwater.
 Both initiatives suggest leaders' awareness of the deep inequities along rural-urban lines.

 Continue Reading Below